2.15 Provisions, Contingent Liabilities, Contingent Assets and Commitments

 b) Interest rate risk

 Interest rate risk is the risk that the fair value of future cash flows of an exposure will fluctuate because of changes in market interest rates.
-The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's debt obligations with floating interest rates.
-Anu changes in the interest rates environment may impact future cost of borrowings.
+The Company's exposure to the risk of changes in market interest rates relates primarly to the Company's debt obligations with floating interest rates.
+Any changes in the interest rates environment may impact future cost of borrowings.
 The Company monitors the movements in interest rates and wherever possible, reacts to material movements in such interest rates by restructuring its financing arrangements.

-For the year ended March 31,2024 and March 31,2023, every 1% increase/decrease of the floating rate of interest would impact profit before tax by Rs (18.99) lakhs/ Rs.18.99 lakhs and Rs.(17.15) lakhs/ Rs.17.15 lakhs respectively.
+For the year ended March 31,2025 and March 31,2024, every 1 % increase / decrease of the floating rate of interest would impact profit before tax by 1 (16.82 lakhs)/116.82 lakhs and 1(18.99 lakhs) /118.99 lakhs respectively.

-III CAPITAL MANAGEMENT
+Ill CAPITAL MANAGEMENT

 For the purpose of company's capital management, capital includes issued equity share capital and all other equity reserves attributable to the equity holders of the company.
-The primary objective of the company's capital management is to maximize the shareholders wealth.
-The company manages its capital structure and makes adjustments in the light of changes in economic conditions and the requirements of the financial covenants.
+The primary objective of the company's capital management Is to maximize the shareholders wealth.
+The company manages its capital structure and makes adjustments in the light of changes in economic conditions and the requirements of thefinancial covenants.

-41 Additional Regulatory Disclosures as per Schedule III of Companies Act, 2013:
+43 Additional Regulatory Disclosures as per Schedule III of Companies Act, 2013:

 a) The Title deeds of the immovable properties (other than properties where the Company is the Lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company.